jfelsinger/joelfredrick.com/about.markdown

 ####[Venm](https://github.com/jfelsinger/generator-venm)

-A [Yeoman](http://yeoman.io/) generator that I wrote as an alternative to the MEAN stack.
+A [Yeoman](http://yeoman.io/) generator that I threw together as an alternative to the MEAN stack.
 This one replaces Angular with Vue, because I think Vue is awesome.